 Typically, the dose needed to cause poisoning is at least 0.05 grams per pound of body weight (0.1 grams per kilogram of body weight).

-- Chewing gums and breath mints typically contain 0.22-1.0 gram of xylitol per piece of gum or per mint.
-Thus, to achieve a potentially toxic dose, a 10 pound dog would only have to eat one piece of gum!
+- Chewing gums and breath mints contain a wide variety of xylitol per piece of gum or mint.
+Thus, to achieve a potentially toxic dose, a 10 pound dog would only have to eat one piece of gum in many instances!

-Excellent when the ingestion is caught early and blood sugars are monitored frequently.
-Guarded if the dog has already begun to develop liver failure.
+Excellent when the ingestion is caught early and blood glucose is monitored frequently.
+Guarded if treatment is delayed or if the pet has already developed significant liver damage.